 Primary Significance: Purity, Innocence, Sympathy, Spirituality

-With its pristine appearance, the white rose has come to symbolize purity, innocence and secrecy.
+With its pristine appearance, the elegant white rose has come to symbolize purity, innocence and secrecy.
 There are myths and legends from several different cultures relating to the origin of the first rose which is initially white in color and is then miraculously transformed.
 Oftentimes the pure white rose was depicted as being stained by blood, or made to blush from a kiss.
 The recurrence of this theme does a great deal to establish the white rose as a symbol for purity.

 Early traditions also used white roses as a symbol for true love, an association which would later become the hallmark of the red roses.
 However, white roses continue to endure and retain their symbolism of innocence.
 White roses are now used to express a number of different sentiments.